 The first law (2.19) discussed in the previous section, which concerns only the region between the black hole and cosmological horizons, can now be understood as a consequence of subtracting the formulas (2.21) and (2.25).
-We see from the explicit expressions of the thermodynamic volumes V in Eq.
-(2.17) and V_h , V_c in Eqs.
-(2.23) and (2.26) that they satisfy the relation
+We see from the explicit expressions of the thermodynamic volumes V in (2.17) and $V_h, V_c$ in (2.23) and (2.26) that they satisfy the relation

-$$V = V_c - V_h. \tag{2.28}$$
+$$V = V_c - V_h \,. \tag{2.28}$$

-The Smarr formula (2.20) for the region between the horizons is similarly given by the difference between Eqs.
-(2.24) and (2.27).
+The Smarr formula (2.20) for the region between the horizons is similarly given by the difference between equations (2.24) and (2.27).

 III.
-THERMODYNAMICS OF KERR-DE SITTER BLACK HOLES
+THERMODYNAMICS OF KERR-DESITTER BLACK HOLES.

-We now turn to the example of Kerr-de Sitter black holes.
-The D-dimensional Kerr-(A)dS spacetimes [36,37] are solutions to the Einstein equations that generalize the asymptotically flat rotating black hole solutions of Ref.
-[38].
-The thermodynamics for the Kerr-AdS case was studied in Ref.
-[35].
-In the asymptotically dS case the metric in "generalized" Boyer-Lindquist coordinates takes the form
+We now turn to the example of Kerr-deSitter black holes.
+The D-dimensional Kerr-(A)dS spacetimes [36, 37] are solutions to the Einstein equations that generalize the asymptotically-flat rotating black hole solutions of [38].
+The thermodynamics for the Kerr-AdS case was studied in [35].
+In the asymptotically dS case the metric in 'generalized' Boyer-Lindquist coordinates takes the form